Appearance

 - Wait for content before PDF/screenshot:

-"selector": "#invoice"or"selector": ".report-ready"— ensure the main content exists before capture. - Wait for a chart or iframe:
+"selector": "#invoice-ready"or"selector": ".report-ready"— ensure the page exposes a ready element before capture. - Wait for async dashboards:

-"selector": ".spinner","options": { "hidden": true, "timeout": 10000 }— capture only after the spinner is gone.
+"selector": ".spinner","options": { "hidden": true, "timeout": 10000 }— capture after the spinner is hidden or removed.
+For critical content, prefer a positive ready selector when possible.